Build Winning Teams with iMocha

 Pros:

-• With everything in one place, Vervoe application and screening process are quick and easy
+• With everything in one place, the Vervoe application and screening process are quick and easy

 • Vervoe allows you to customize your assessments using a variety of question types — multiple choice, essay, video, audio, visual, etc.